oracle/node-oracledb/doc/src/api_manual/connection.rst

           - Description
         * - ``name``
           - String
           - The name of the Advanced Queue to use.
 This queue should have been created previously, for example with the ``DBMS_AQADM.CREATE_QUEUE()`` function.

-            |br| If the Advanced Queue does not exist in the database, an
-            error will occur when the queue is attempted to be used.
+            If the Advanced Queue does not exist in the database, an error will occur when the queue is attempted to be used.
         * - ``options``
           - Object
           - This optional argument can be used to specify the payload type.
 If the argument is not passed, then the database queue must be a RAW queue.
 See :ref:`getqueueoptions` for information on the attributes.

     **getQueue(): options Parameter Attributes**